Esyuran/Esyuran/README.md

 new to coding...
-Interested in python an AI
+Interested in python and AI

 maybe doing my own diffusion model in the future, idk.